Pre-Natal and Post-Natal Lymphatic Massage

 -

-Consult Your Healthcare Provider: Always get approval from your OB/GYN or midwife before starting prenatal massage, particularly if you have a high-risk pregnancy or any complications.
-Conditions like pre-eclampsia (high blood pressure), severe edema with high blood pressure, blood-clotting disorders, or other medical issues require special attention.
+Consult Your Healthcare Provider if you have health conditions: We recommend getting approval from your OB/GYN or midwife before starting prenatal massage, particularly if you have a high-risk pregnancy or any complications.
+Conditions like pre-eclampsia (high blood pressure), severe edema with high blood pressure, blood-clotting disorders, or other medical issues that require special attention.
 Your provider can confirm that massage is appropriate and advise on any limitations.
-We require a doctor’s note if you are high-risk.
+We are happy to speak with your medical providers if you like to have a team on your side!

 -

 Timing (First Trimester Caution): Some prenatal massage practitioners avoid doing massage in the first trimester as a precaution.
 The first 12 weeks of pregnancy carry the highest natural miscarriage risk, so even though research hasn’t found a direct link between massage and miscarriage [thebump.com], out of an abundance of caution many spas and therapists only accept clients in their second trimester and beyond.
-Gentle lymphatic drainage in early pregnancy is not known to be harmful, but you may have trouble finding a provider willing to do it simply due to liability policies.
-If you do get massage in first trimester, ensure it’s very light and avoid abdominal work.
-Overall, most moms find it worthwhile to wait until the start of the second trimester (after week 13) when the pregnancy is more stable - massage can then continue through the second and third trimester, and even right up to your due date with provider clearance.
-We require a doctor's note, approving massage, if you are in the first trimester.
+We see clients in the first trimester but encourage any moms who have a history or fear of miscarriage to postpone their massages until their second trimester.
+Massage can then continue through the second and third trimester, and even right up to your due date.

 -

 Proper Positioning and Technique: After about 20 weeks of pregnancy, you should not lie flat on your back for extended periods during massage (as the uterus can compress major blood vessels).
 A trained prenatal therapist will position you side-lying with pillows for support, or use a semi-reclined posture, to ensure comfort and safety [thebump.com].
-They will also use very gentle strokes, especially on the legs, always massaging toward the heart (upward) to facilitate lymph flow without risking any blood clots [integrativehealthcare.org] [integrativehealthcare.org].
-Deep tissue massage or heavy pressure is not used in lymphatic work, and they will avoid any potentially sensitive acupressure points (like certain ankle points that folklore associates with labor induction, though evidence is limited).
+They will also use very gentle strokes, especially on the legs, always massaging toward the heart (upward) to facilitate lymph flow without risking any blood clots [integrativehealthcare.org].
+Deep tissue massage or heavy pressure is not used in lymphatic work, and they will avoid any potentially sensitive acupressure points (like certain ankle points that are associated with labor induction).
 All of these precautions make the session safe and soothing.

 -